 See Repointing a vCenter Server from One Domain to an Existing Domain for an example of repointing to an existing domain.
-In this case, there is repliacation.
+In this case, there is replication.

 - Repointing is only supported with vCenter Server 6.7 Update 1 and later.

-- To ensure no loss of data, take a file-based backup of each node before proceedeing with repointing the vCenter Server.
+- To ensure no loss of data, take a file-based backup of each node before proceeding with repointing the vCenter Server.

 - Shut down the node (for example, Node C) that is being repointed (moved to a different domain).

 - Decommission the vCenter Server node that is being repointed.
 For example, to decommission Node C, log into Node B (on the original domain) and run the following command: